ethanramos364/ML-olympicmedalpredictor/README.md

 # Overview
-In this project I built a predictive model using python coded in jupyter environment, to forecast the number of Olympic medals a country would bring home in a given year based on historical data.
+In this project I built a predictive model using python coded in the jupyter environment, to forecast the number of Olympic medals a country would bring home in a given year based on historical data.
 Utilizing a dataset of 2000+ previous olympic results, I trained and fit a model on a comprehensive database containing information about countries, their athletes, and past Olympic performances.
 The goal of this model is to predict the number of medals a country is likely to win in future Olympic Games.